iamtheeel/sensorFusion/cv/running/README.md

 The software will detect if you are running with a Cuda GPU, CPU, or MPS (Apple Silicon)

-If you are running GPU or MPS, the inference, pre and postprocessing will be done with [Ultralitics](https://docs.ultralytics.com/modes/train/)
+If you are running GPU or MPS, the inference, pre and post-processing will be done with [Ultralitics](https://docs.ultralytics.com/modes/train/)

-However the assumption is we will want to run with the TPU, running on a desktop/laptop/server is mostly for debuging.
+However the assumption is we will want to run with the TPU, running on a desktop/laptop/server is mostly for debugging.

-If you are running on a TPU board the inference will be done with TensorFlow Lite, pre and postprocessing via [jveitchmichaelis' edgetpu-yolo](https://github.com/jveitchmichaelis/edgetpu-yolo)
+If you are running on a TPU board the inference will be done with TensorFlow Lite, pre and post-processing via [jveitchmichaelis' edgetpu-yolo](https://github.com/jveitchmichaelis/edgetpu-yolo)

-[Documentation on preparing and using the Corel Dev Board](https://coral.ai/docs/dev-board/get-started) is fairly compleate and easy to follow.
+[Documentation on preparing and using the Corel Dev Board](https://coral.ai/docs/dev-board/get-started) is fairly complete and easy to follow.
 I will present a distilled version with some notes.
-I was installing from a laptop running Deebian Linux, and from OSX.
+I was installing from a laptop running Debian Linux, and from OSX.

 <br>

 Serial Terminal:
 > The [serial console](https://coral.ai/docs/dev-board/serial-console/ "Corel Dev Board Serial Console") for the dev-board is unusual:<br>
 > <img src="readmeFiles/devboard-serial-console.jpg" height=300 alt="Serial connection Micro-USB"> <br>
-> - The console port is the Micro-USB port on the same side as the 20 pin IO Pin Headder
+> - The console port is the Micro-USB port on the same side as the 20 pin IO Pin Header
 > - The serial console power is sent via the USB-Micro-B connection, not via the main power.
->   - The TX/RX lights will iluminate on Console port power, then turn off when the board powers
+>   - The TX/RX lights will illuminate on Console port power, then turn off when the board powers
-> - The serial will be availalbe to the host prior to powering the board.
-It will, of course, not trasmit any data untill the board is powered.
+> - The serial will be available to the host prior to powering the board.
+It will, of course, not transmit any data until the board is powered.
 > - It is recommended to connect to the serial console prior to powering the board
 > - The serial settings are (115200, 8-N-1):
 >   - Speed: 115200